 What is a dacryocystorhinostomy?

-A dacryocystorhinostomy (DCR) is a type of surgery done to create a new tear drain between your eyes and nose.
+A dacryocystorhinostomy (DCR) is a type of surgery done to create a new tear drain between your eyes and your nose.
 You may need this surgery if your own tear duct has become blocked.
 The procedure can be performed externally through an incision in the skin, or endoscopically through the nose without leaving a skin incision.
 Both methods are equally successful.

 Your eyelids have two small openings that drain some of the tears covering your eye.
 Blinking pushes tears into these openings.
 From there, the old tears empty into a small tube and then into a larger area, called the lacrimal sac.
 This sac leads to the tear duct.
 This duct passes around some bony structures surrounding your nose and drains into your nasal cavity.